Enforcing a Property Settlement Agreement in Arizona

 Next, the Court reviewed Stuart’s argument that the superior court’s order that he return the stocks and bonds or – if they were no longer in the same form, that he give Susan $940,000, minus the value of any stock already returned.

-In Arizona, a divorce court can assign each spouse’s separate property to her, but cannot order one spouse to pay a money judgment to the other for damage to separate property, pursuant to the Arizona Supreme Court decision in Weaver v.
+In Arizona, a divorce court can assign each spouse’s separate property to her, but cannot order one spouse to pay a money judgment to the other for damage to separate property, according to the Arizona Supreme Court decision in Weaver v.
 Weaver.
 The Court of Appeals, however, refused to characterize the lower court order as a money judgment.
-Rather, it found that the order simply required Stuart to return Susan’s separate property, minus the value of any of it that was previously returned.
+Rather, it found that the order required Stuart to return Susan’s separate property, minus the value of any of it that was previously returned.
 This was, it held, well within the court’s authority.